Electronic-Signatures-Industries/ancon-protocol-cosmos-hub/docs/migration/breaking_changes.md

         * `MsgSubmitProposal` will be removed in favor of the application-level proto-defined `MsgSubmitProposal` which implements the `MsgSubmitProposalI` interface.
 Applications should extend the `NewMsgSubmitProposalBase` type to define their own concrete `MsgSubmitProposal` types.
-        * The module now accepts a `Codec` interface which extends the `codec.Marshaler` interface by requiring a concrete codec to know how to serialize `Proposal` types.
+        * The module now accepts a `Codec` interface which extends the `codec.Codec` interface by requiring a concrete codec to know how to serialize `Proposal` types.
     * (x/mint) [\#5634](https://github.com/cosmos/cosmos-sdk/pull/5634) Migrate the `x/mint` module to use Protocol Buffers for state
       serialization instead of Amino.